-Your Enterprise ID is the email used when your organization or school signed you up.
-Go to the Sign in screen and try signing in with your official email address.
+Your Adobe login email address is the one your organization or school signed you up with.
+Go to the Sign in screen and try signing in with your Company or School email address.

 You can also try resetting your password or the tips given below.

 If you get the Check your email address error, contact your IT administrator.